Tap Water: Quality and Safety

 How Is Tap Water Quality Ensured?

-More than 2,500 water suppliers provide Swiss households with drinking water.
+Over 2,500 water suppliers provide Swiss households with drinking water.
 Each has a sophisticated quality assurance system with modern analysis tools.
-Current measurement methods are so precise that even a single sugar cube dissolved in Lake Zurich could be detected.
-Compared to the past, many more substances are identified in water, including new and old trace substances.
+Measurement techniques are now so precise that even a single sugar cube dissolved in Lake Zurich can be detected.
+Compared to the past, many more substances are now identified in drinking water.

 ✪ Despite this, tap water quality has not worsened.
-The ability to detect groundwater contamination at nanogram levels allows for more effective strategies to improve drinking water quality.
-Naturally, isolated incidents such as flooding or algae blooms may occasionally occur, but water suppliers usually inform the public in such cases.
+The ability to detect groundwater contamination at nanogram levels enables more effective strategies to improve drinking water quality.
+Naturally, isolated incidents such as flooding or algae blooms may occur, but in such cases, water suppliers inform the public accordingly.

-If you want to be absolutely certain about your tap water's quality, you can test it for potential contaminants.
-Additionally, you can have your drinking water tested for its mineral content.
-This allows you to drink your local tap water year-round, which also benefits the environment.
+If you want to be absolutely certain about your tap water’s quality, you can test it for potential contaminants.
+Additionally, you can analyze your drinking water’s mineral content.
+This allows you to drink your local tap water year-round, reducing plastic waste and benefiting the environment.

 ✔ Heavy metals and pollutants